"Nothing is so dear and precious as time"

 Traditional Sculptural Clocks

-Traditional sculptural clocks are perhaps the most diverse form of clocks, as they allowed an artist and a clock maker a fair amount of latitude for design and execution.
+Traditional sculptural clocks are perhaps the most diverse form of clocks, as they allowed an artist and a clock maker a fair amount of latitude for design and execution with a timepiece.
 Many of the 18th and 19th centuries' most famous artists were called upon by the finest clockmakers of the period to create magnificent sculpture around the clockworks.
-Classical maidens, animals and cherubs can be found on these traditional clocks, and the collector is limited only by their particular tastes and passions.
+Classical maidens, animals and cherubs can be found on these traditional clocks, and the clock collector is limited only by their particular tastes and passions.

 Collecting clocks can present a particular challenge because they involve moving parts!
 Of course, a well made clock can last hundreds of years and run as smoothly and as accurately as the day it was made.
 It is always advisable to buy antique clocks from a reputable dealer who specializes in fine clocks.
 Be sure the clock has a key, and have the dealer demonstrate how the clock actually works.